|

 Developing a ZUI can be quite a challenge, especially when from scratch.

-This is just an experience from developing Eagle Mode.
+This is just an experience from developing the core of Eagle Mode.
 Some main

 problems were: unlimited depth vs. limited number types, frequent